Pyro Spectaculars: Family history

 The Souza family (formerly de Sousa) has been involved in the fireworks industry since the first decade of the twentieth century when they immigrated from the Azores to the San Francisco Bay Area.
 The patriarch of the family, Manuel, began making his own fireworks out of his home and firing shows for local Portuguese community festivals.
 As his business began to grow, the entire family became involved in the production of fireworks, enabling him to pass his trade and "cookbook" down generationally.

 Manuel's son, Alfred, was recruited by the U.S. Army when WWII broke out due to the chemistry and pyrotechnic skills he had gained in the family enterprise.
-After his release from the service, he began to produce and shoot local fireworks shows throughout California.
+After his release from the service, he began to produce and shoot local firework shows throughout California.

 Company formation

 Alfred's son, Bob Souza, followed in his father's footsteps, eventually creating Pyro Spectaculars by Souza in 1979.
 Bob was a two-time President of the American Pyrotechnics Association and the recipient of its lifetime achievement award.
 His son, Jim Souza, took over as president and CEO in 1989.

-Pyro Spectacular by Souza is currently one of the largest pyrotechnics companies in the world, producing shows for events like the Olympics, Super Bowl, World Cup, World Series, and Macy's Fourth of July Fireworks Spectacular.
+Pyro Spectacular by Souza is one of the largest pyrotechnics companies in the world, producing shows for events like the Olympics, Super Bowl, World Cup, World Series, and Macy's Fourth of July Fireworks Spectacular.
 They also produce pyrotechnics and fireworks for cinema, music videos, and touring musical acts.
-The company produces pyrotechnics for hundreds of shows for smaller events as well, such as community events, graduations, and weddings.
+The company produces pyrotechnics for hundreds of shows for smaller events as well, such as community events, graduations, and weddings, and maintains regional offices throughout the United States.

-Regional offices

-The company maintains regional offices throughout the United States.
-These locales operate as sales, distribution, and production facilities; the function of the facility is determined by the location.
-The major offices for Pyro Spectaculars located in the United States are: